hfl/hfl.github.io/_posts/2025-06-12-hunspell-man-dict.markdown

                SFX B Y 1
                SFX B 0 s . is:plur

-       Test file:
+测试文件：

                works

-       Test:
+测试：

                $ hunspell -d test -m <testwords
                work st:work po:verb is:sg3
                work st:work po:noun is:plur

-       This feature also gives a way to forbid illegal prefix/suffix combinations.
+此功能也为禁用非法 prefix/suffix 组合提供了一种方式。

 ### 前缀后缀依赖
 An  interesting  side-effect  of multi-step stripping is, that the appropriate treatment of circumfixes now comes for free.
 For instance, in Hungarian, superlatives are formed by si‐ multaneous  prefixation  of  leg-  and suffixation of -bb to the adjective base.
 A problem with the one-level architecture is that there is no way to render lexical licensing of par‐ ticular  prefixes and suffixes interdependent, and therefore incorrect forms are recognized as valid, i.e. *legvén = leg + vén `old'.
 Until the introduction  of  clusters,  a  special treatment  of  the  superlative  had to be hardwired in the earlier HunSpell code.
 This may have been legitimate for a single case, but in fact prefix--suffix dependences are  ubiqui‐ tous in category-changing derivational patterns (cf. English payable, non-payable but *non- pay or drinkable, undrinkable but *undrink).
 In simple words, here, the prefix un-  is  le‐ gitimate  only  if the base drink is suffixed with -able.
 If both these patters are handled by on-line affix rules and affix rules are checked against the base only, there is  no  way to express this dependency and the system will necessarily over- or undergenerate.

 In next example, suffix class R have got a prefix `continuation' class (class P).

               PFX P Y 1
               PFX P   0 un . [prefix_un]+